Texas Joint Managing Conservatorship Overview

 - a parent’s criminal history;

 - or any other factors that deem it dangerous to have the parent present in the child’s life.

 No parent should feel forced to agree to something that is not safe for their child.
 Our attorneys at The Stout Law Firm, P.L.L.C. will listen to your concerns, and help guide you in achieving the best possible outcome for you and your child.

 JOINT CONSERVATORSHIP IN TEXAS FAQ

 Overcoming a Prior Denial of Being Named a Joint Managing Conservator

 If a parent has been previously denied being named a joint managing conservator of their child, it is possible to later petition the court to modify conservatorship.

 To do this, you will have to provide evidence of a material and substantial change of facts since the last order was entered by the court, making this modification necessary to protect the interests of the child.
 This includes showing the court that the prior concerning factors have been mitigated.

 The court will always consider the best interest of the child when deciding conservatorship.
 Holley v.
 Adams is the landmark Texas Supreme Court case which provides guidance to the court on what should be considered when determining what is in the best interest of a child.
-These are referred to as the Holley factors, and include the following:
+These are the Holley factors, and include the following: